bensonjose/Password-Generator/README.md

 # Password-Generator

-Python project that uses the secrets and string modules to generate a strong and secure password
+This Python project uses the secrets and string modules to generate a strong and secure password